-16. Recognising that large scale movements of people, with climate change as one of the drivers, affects regions across the world; and acknowledging that support and attention should focus on those countries and communities most vulnerable to climate change, including small island developing States and least developed countries.
+16. Recognising that large scale movements of people, with climate change as one of the drivers, affects regions across the world; and acknowledging that climate-related support and attention should focus on those countries and communities most vulnerable to climate change, including Small Island Developing States and Least Developed Countries.

-17. Responding to human mobility in the context of climate change and disaster is a critical challenge of our times across all regions.
+17. Responding to human mobility in the context of climate change and disaster is one of many critical challenges of our times across all regions.

-18. The Task Force noted the relevance of other international processes, instruments and frameworks to guide responses to these challenges.
+18. The Task Force noted the relevance of other international processes, instruments and frameworks to taken into account, as appropriate, in identifying responses to these challenges.
 In developing the set of recommendations contained in Chapter III, the Task Force took into consideration the following:

-- (a) The Paris Agreement;3 - (b) Decisions 1/CP.16,4 3/CP.18,5 2/CP.196 and 1/CP.21;7
+- (a) The Paris Agreement; - (b) Decisions 1/CP.16, 3/CP.18, 2/CP.19 and 1/CP.21;

-(c) The 2016 New York Declaration for Refugees and Migrants of the UN General Assembly;8
+(c) The 2016 New York Declaration for Refugees and Migrants of the UN General Assembly; $^{\rm 8}$

-(d) The intergovernmentally negotiated and agreed outcome of the Global Compact for Safe, Orderly and Regular Migration (13 July 2018) and, in particular, commitments under Objective 2, 5 and 23;9
+(d) The intergovernmentally negotiated and agreed outcome of the Global Compact for Safe, Orderly and Regular Migration (13 July 2018) and, in particular, commitments under Objective 2, 5 and 23;

-(e) The final text of the proposed Global Compact on Refugees;10
+(e) The final text of the proposed Global Compact on Refugees;

-(f) The Resolution on Human Rights and Climate Change, of the Human Rights Council;11
+(f) The Resolution on Human Rights and Climate Change, of the Human Rights Council;

-- (g) The IPCC 5th Assessment Report;12 - (h) The Guiding Principles on Internal Displacement;13 - (i) The Sendai Framework for Disaster Risk Reduction 2015-2030;14
+- (g) The IPCC 5th Assessment Report; - (h) The Guiding Principles on Internal Displacement; - (i) The Sendai Framework for Disaster Risk Reduction 2015-2030;